zeljkofilipin/filipin.eu/_posts/2014-11-15-git-internals.md

 ---
-layout:    post
-permalink: git-internals
+tags:  book
 title: Git Internals
 ---
 # TLDR

 If you are using Git, you should read [Git Internals](https://github.com/pluralsight/git-internals-pdf) book.